Vitor0534/MangaSticker/README.md

             -The program was tested only on Windows 10 64bits, however, it is expected that the MangaSticker works on any OS with processing installed;

+4- install the "ControlP5" and "UiBooster" libraries

-4- Open the code with processing and click on run
+5- Open the code with processing and click on run

-5- Enjoy the tool :)
+6- Enjoy the tool :)